jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 ===========================

-In previous work, Billings et. al., discovered through requirements gathering interviews that many of the difficulties using high performance modeling and simulation software fall broadly into five distinct categories, @billings_designing_2009.
-These activities, detailed in section [workflow-model], creating input, executing jobs, analyzing results, managing data, and modifying code.
-There are many tools that address these problems individually, but the same work found that the excess number and specialization of these tools also contribute to the learning curve.
+In previous work, Billings et. al., discovered through requirements gathering interviews that many of the difficulties using high-performance modeling and simulation software fall broadly into five distinct categories, @billings_designing_2009.
+These activities, detailed in section [workflow-model], include (1) creating input, (2) executing jobs, (3) analyzing results, (4) managing data, and (5) modifying code.
+There are many tools that address these problems individually, but the same research found that the excess number and specialization of these tools also contribute to the learning curve.

-Efforts to address these five issues typically fall in with general purpose scientific workflow tools like Kepler,
+Efforts to address these five issues have previously resulted in general purpose scientific workflow tools like Kepler
-@ludascher_scientific_2006, or are reduced to myopic tools that satisfy some set of requirements for a single piece of software or platform.
+@ludascher_scientific_2006 or myopic tools that only satisfy a single set of requirements for a single piece of software or platform.
 These are opposing extremes, but a middle-of-the-road solution is also possible.
-A workflow engine could be developed that limits its scope to High-Performance Computing (HPC) and to the set of possible workflows that come from the previously mentioned five activities.
-A rich enough Application Programming Interface (API) could be exposed so that highly customized solutions could still be made based on this limited workflow engine with only a relatively minor amount of additional development required.
+A workflow engine could be developed that limits its scope to high-performance computing (HPC) and to the set of possible workflows associated with the five previously mentioned activities.
+With only minor additional development, a rich application programming interface (API) could be exposed so that highly-customized solutions could still be made based on this limited workflow engine.

-It is not clear that one of these solutions is better than the others.
-Practical requirements will ultimately dictate which way projects go.
+It is not clear which, if any, of these solutions is better than the others, and practical requirements will ultimately dictate the path of a project's progress.
 This work considers a middle ground solution and presents the Eclipse Integrated Computational Environment (ICE) as proof that it is possible to create such a system.
-Specifically, we show
+Specifically, the work described here shows that:

--   that modeling and simulation activities can be described in a succinct workflow model, (see "Workflow Model").
+-   Modeling and simulation activities can be described in a succinct workflow model, (see "Workflow Model").

--   an architecture for such a workflow system that satisfies the model of workflows presented below in an extensible way, (see "Software Architecture").
+-   An architecture for such a workflow system can satisfy the model of workflows in an extensible way, (see "Software Architecture").

--   that such a system is applicable to a suite of problems in energy science, including virtual battery simulations, additive manufacturing and other areas, (See "Illlustrative Examples.").
+-   Such a system is applicable to a suite of problems in energy science, including virtual battery simulations, additive manufacturing and other areas, (see "Illlustrative Examples").

 This section concludes with an introduction of the workflow model addressed by ICE.
-"Software Description" presents the details of the software from an architecture perspective while the "Illustrative Examples" section provides a set of comprehensive examples.
+"Software Description" presents the details of the software from an architecture perspective, while the "Illustrative Examples" section provides a set of comprehensive examples.
 Finally, this paper concludes with a presentation of the impact and sample code.